61040-fa25/concept_backend/design/concepts/Schedule/Schedule.md

 `
 concept Schedule [User]
-  purpose to represent a user's non-negotiable, externally-scheduled commitments principle the schedule is a read-only reflection of a user's external calendar state
+  purpose to represent a user's availability by combining non-negotiable, externally-scheduled commitments with manual time blocks principle The schedule shows a read-only reflection of a user's external calendar, and gives options to add and edit manual time blocks.

+  state
     a set of BusySlots with
       an owner User
       a startTime DateTime
       a endTime DateTime
+      a description String
+      an origin: (EXTERNAL, MANUAL)

   actions
+    blockTime (user: User, startTime: DateTime, endTime: DateTime, description: String) effect creates a new BusySlot for the user with the given details and sets origin to MANUAL updateSlot (slot: BusySlot, newStartTime: DateTime, newEndTime: DateTime, newDescription: String) requires slot.origin is MANUAL
+      effect modifies the properties of a manually created BusySlot deleteSlot (slot: BusySlot)
+      requires slot.origin is MANUAL
+      effect removes a manually created BusySlot
-    syncCalendar (user: User, externalEvents: set of Events) effect replaces the user's busy slots with a new set based on their external calendar deleteAllForUser (user: User)
+    syncCalendar (user: User, externalEvents: set of Events) effect updates the user's schedule to match their external calendar without affecting MANUAL blocks. deleteAllForUser (user: User)
-      effect removes all busy slots for the user blockTime (user: User, startTime: DateTime, endTime: DateTime) effect creates a new BusySlot for the user to represent non-working hours or a manual block getSlots (user: User): (slots: set of BusySlots) effect returns all busy slots for the user
+      effect removes all busy slots (both MANUAL and EXTERNAL) for the user. getSlots (user: User): (slots: set of BusySlots) effect returns all busy slots for the user, regardless of origin `
-`